Five principles of survey question design

-2. Ask about only those things you can address.
-By narrowing the scope to actionable items, you will gather a greater amount of important information.
+Narrow the scope of your questions to actionable items.
+By doing this, you will gather a greater amount of important information.

-5. Don’t forget the demographics.
-Demographics allow you to cluster your data into reports that permit enhanced understanding.
+Demographics allow you to cluster your data into reports for better understanding.

 Some examples of demographic information include:

-- Employee characteristics such as tenure, age, gender, performance appraisal rating, pay grade, managerial status, department, and employment status (i.e. part-time, full-time).
+- Employee characteristics like tenure, age, gender, performance appraisal rating, pay grade, managerial status, department, and employment status (i.e., part-time, full-time)

 By following these principles of survey research, you will ensure a successful survey experience.
-If you choose to work with NBRI, you will work with an organizational psychologist who has guided others through this process countless times.
-Select your questions—and your research partner—wisely!
+If you choose to work with NBRI, you’ll work with an organizational psychologist who has guided others through this process countless times.
+Select your questions — and your research partner — wisely!